TheRadischen/odin-utils/README.md

 | piposort      | O(n) | yes      | no | best for random data |
 | mini_flux     | O(n) | yes      | no | best for random data |
 | radix         | O(n) | yes      | no  | fastest for random  |

+radix, piposort and mini_flux are minimal and easy to read

+quadsort is hard to wrap your had around